 - 1. This guideline applies only to felonies.
 First offenses under 8 U.S.C. § 1325 are petty offenses for which no guideline has been promulgated. - 2.
-In the case of a defendant with repeated prior instances of deportation without criminal conviction, a sentence at or near the maximum of the applicable guideline range may be warranted.

-§2L1.3.
-Engaging in a Pattern of Unlawful Employment of Aliens

-Statutory Provision: 8 U.S.C. § 1324a(f)(1).
+In the case of a defendant with repeated prior instances of deportation without criminal conviction, a sentence at or near the maximum of the applicable guideline range may be warranted. - 3.
+A 4-level increase is provided under subsection (b)(1) in the case of a defendant who was previously deported after sustaining a conviction for a felony, other than a felony involving a violation of the immigration laws.
+In the case of a defendant previously deported after sustaining a conviction for an aggravated felony as defined in 8 U.S.C. § 1101(a), or for any other violent felony, an upward departure may be warranted.